apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 ## Conclusion

-Hopefully you found this interesting.
+Hope you found this useful.
 I think Zeroth-Order Optimization is very underexplored.
+A very interesting subfield.

 I feel like I'm going insane writing this.
+None of these techniques are new.
+But the implications are crazy.

 Thanks to [@antferdom](https://x.com/antferdom) and [Verda Cloud](https://verda.com/) for the compute.
 Thanks to [@ariaurelium](https://x.com/ariaurelium) and [@snowclipsed](https://x.com/snowclipsed) for proofreading.

-If you want to talk about it or collaborate, send me a DM on [x/twitter](https://x.com/apaz_cli), on Discord at @apaz, or send me an email using the link on the homepage.
+If you want to talk about this post, or to collaborate, send me a DM on [x/twitter](https://x.com/apaz_cli), on Discord at [@apaz](https://discord.com/channels/@me), or [send me an email](mailto:aarpazdera@gmail.com).

 Hack the planet.